code-saturne/code_saturne/INSTALL.md

-Finally, if using libCCMIO 2.6.1, remove the `libcgns*` files from the libCCMIO libraries directory if also building code_saturne with CGNS support, as those libraries are not required for CCMIO, and are are an obsolete version of CGNS, which may interfere with the version used by code_saturne.
+Finally, if using libCCMIO 2.6.1, remove the `libcgns*` files from the libCCMIO libraries directory if also building code_saturne with CGNS support, as those libraries are not required for CCMIO, and are an obsolete version of CGNS, which may interfere with the version used by code_saturne.

 Note that libCCMIO uses a modified version of CGNS's ADF library, which may not